 McNeal, a redshirt junior, has been a backup since arriving on campus in the summer of 2008.
 The 24 carries he received against Notre Dame last month were the most he'd had in a game since his days at Venice High, and he followed it up with 20 more rushes against Stanford.

 He is averaging 6.5 yards per carry.
-If he gets at least 18 carries a game for the Trojans' last four contests and keeps up that average, he'll surpass the 1,000-yard mark and accumulate the highest number of rushing yards in a season at USC since 2005.
+If he gets at least 18 carries per game for the Trojans' last four contests and keeps up that average, he'll surpass the 1,000-yard barrier and accumulate the highest number of rushing yards in a season at USC since 2005.

 Pedro Moura covers USC for ESPNLosAngeles.com.